AmirolAhmad/amirolahmad.github.com/_posts/2013-09-13-instajob---a-new-way-to-seekpost-a-job.md

 ### What is Instajob?

-Instajob is about social career network where you can seek and post a jobs be it permanent, temporary, on-the-go or even for internship programs.
+[Instajob][IJ] is about social career network where you can seek and post a jobs be it permanent, temporary, on-the-go or even for internship programs.

 ![Instajob Logo](http://amirolahmad.github.io/images/Icon-180.png)